-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.1 Recordings and Live-Streaming of All Co 3.1 Recordings and Live-Streaming of All Council Meetings Currently, local governments are only required to make written minutes of meetings.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.1 Recordings and Live-Streaming of All Con 3.1 Recordings and Live-Streaming of All Council Meetings Currently, local governments are only required to make written minutes of meetings.
 While there is no legal requirement for livestreaming or video or audio recording of council meetings, many local governments now stream and record their meetings.
 Complaints relating to behaviours and decisions at meetings constitute a large proportion of complaints about local governments.
 Local governments are divided into bands with the largest falling in bands 1 and 2, and smaller local governments falling bands 3 and 4.
-The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors1 such as: Growth and development Strategic planning issues Demands and diversity of services provided to the community Total expenditure Population Staffing levels. record meetings.
+The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors such as: Growth and development Strategic planning issues Demands and diversity of services provided to the community Total expenditure Population Staffing levels. record meetings.
 Band 1 and 2 local governments would be required to livestream meetings, and make video recordings available as public archives.
 Band 1 and 2 are larger local governments are generally located in larger urban areas, with generally very good telecommunications infrastructure, and many already have audio-visual equipment.
-Band 1 and 2 local governments would be required to livestream meetings, and make video recordings available as public archives.
+Should be one or the other (ie audio or video).
+The cost of live video streaming for less than and handful of viewers is hardly justified.